NFL says it will end controversial ‘race-norming’ in concussion settlement with players

 “Race-norming” is an increasingly disputed practice in neuropsychology, used when testing to determine if a person has a brain disease or cognitive impairment, in which race is used as a rough proxy for other factors that can affect results in learning and memory tests, such as socioeconomic background and education.

-The use of race-norms in the NFL’s concussion settlement payouts first came to light last August, when two former players accused the league in a lawsuit of discriminating against hundreds -- and potentially thousands -- of Black former players.
+The use of race norms in the NFL’s concussion settlement payouts first came to light last August, when two former players accused the league in a lawsuit of discriminating against hundreds — and potentially thousands — of Black former players.
 In their suit, former players Najeh Davenport and Kevin Henry alleged that race-norming prevented them from getting settlement payouts.
 In Davenport’s case, he claimed that a doctor initially diagnosed him with dementia, but the NFL appealed and demanded his test scores get curved using race-normed data, which resulted in a reversal of the diagnosis.

 Judge Brody dismissed the case brought by Davenport and Henry earlier this year, and then directed a mediator to examine the issue.
 It’s unclear how many former players have been affected by the practice.
 Roughly 70 percent of former NFL players are Black.
 The NFL and Seeger have both claimed the use of race-norms was optional and ultimately the doctor’s discretion.